I'm a creative problem solver hell-bent on helping clients get what they want and say what they mean.

 After two years of long meetings and facilitating difficult conversations, I knew there must be a better way to make change.
 Even though we’d followed the traditional best practices for planning, I knew there must be a better, lighter, more inspiring way to create the room for clients to grow towards their goals and to come out of that process feeling optimistic about the future and more bonded to their colleagues.
 So, I was determined to boil the planning process down to its most essential elements and shed the cumbersome, unneeded extras.

-I've presented and participated at federal and industry events including the National Facilities Management and Technology (NFMT) conference, Women in Facilities panel, Department of the Interior professional education events, and the Chesapeake Bay Organizational Development Network (CBODN.)
+I've presented and participated at federal and industry events including the Toigo Ground Breakers, Women in Leadership conference for professional women, National Facilities Management and Technology (NFMT) conference, Women in Facilities panel, Department of the Interior professional education events, and the Chesapeake Bay Organizational Development Network (CBODN.)

-I am an executive board member with the Federal Real Property Association (FRPA) that provides asset management, technology, and business strategy best practices to the federal real property community and the Institute for Conservation Leadership (ICL) providing training, coaching, organizational development support to range of environmental non-profits.
+I am a board member with the Institute for Conservation Leadership (ICL) providing training, coaching, organizational development support to range of environmental non-profits.
 I am a strategic advisor to A is for Africa-- a small, family-run 501 (c) 3 giving students in Tanzania a leg up by sponsoring a daily hot lunch, access to computers and books, and improving teacher education.